 - Build relationships with faculty members who are top teachers and researchers, as early as your first semester in college

-- Belong to a community of students who are highly motivated and enjoy intellectual challenge
+- Belong to a community of students who are highly motivated and enjoy intellectual challenges

 - Develop leadership skills through Honors student organizations

-- Earn Honors credit for Education Abroad experiences
+- Earn Honors credit for Education Abroad, Internship, Off-Campus Research, and Civic Engagement experiences

 - Enjoy the opportunity to live in Honors housing

 Prospective freshmen students must apply to the University prior to accessing the Honors Program application.
 The Honors Program application (which includes the applications for the College of Business Honors Academy and the Raikes School) can be accessed in MyRED once the student has submitted the UNL university application.
 We encourage students to apply by the Early Notification Deadline.

 Applications from current, on-campus UNL students and students transferring to UNL from another school are reviewed at the end of the semester in which they are submitted to allow receipt of the most recent grades.
 On-Campus and Transfer applicants must have a minimum 3.50 college GPA.

 All Honors Program students, including transfer students and those who apply after arriving on campus, are expected to complete 24 hours of Honors credit and a research-based thesis or creative project in order to graduate from the Honors Program.
 As a result, students are encouraged to apply as early as possible, and should typically allow at least two years to complete the program requirements prior to graduation.